opencontainers/distribution-spec/spec.md

 When using the `last` query parameter, the `n` parameter is OPTIONAL.

 Registries MAY support an enhanced tag listing experience when clients pass an `Accept` header value of `application/vnd.oci.image.index.v1+json`.
-If a registry supports this mode, they MUST support these additional query parameters:
+If a registry supports this mode, they MUST set the `Content-Type: application/vnd.oci.image.index.v1+json` header.
+Registries supporting the enhanced tag list MUST support these additional query parameters:
 * `sort_by` - allowed values are `created_at`, `name`
 * `sort_order` - allowed values are `asc` and `desc`